Visa Exemption

 - Do I need to queue at the Visa on Arrival counter in Vietnam?

-You do not need to queue at Visa on Arrival counters.
+If you have e-Visa, you do not need to queue at Visa on Arrival counters.
 You can bring your printed e-Visa and passport directly to the immigration counter.

 Visa on Arrival